Zabriskie Point (film): Casting

 The lead roles went to two non-professional actors, Mark Frechette and Daria Halprin.
+Halprin was cast based on her appearance in the documentary Revolution, and Frechette was offered the role when a casting director overheard him having a heated argument in a bus station.
+Neither actor performed a screen test.

-Most of the supporting roles were played by a professional cast, including, notably, Rod Taylor, along with G. D. Spradlin, in one of his early feature film roles, following many appearances on U.S. national television.
-Paul Fix, a friend and acting coach of John Wayne who had appeared in many of Wayne's films, played the owner of a roadhouse in the Mojave desert.
+Most of the supporting roles were played by a professional cast, including Rod Taylor along with G. D. Spradlin, in one of his early feature film roles, following many appearances on U.S. national television.
+Paul Fix, a friend and acting coach of John Wayne who had appeared in many of Wayne's films, played the owner of a roadhouse in the Mojave Desert.
 Kathleen Cleaver, a member of the Black Panthers and wife of Eldridge Cleaver, appeared in the documentary-like student meeting scene at the opening of the film.

 Filming

 Shooting began in July 1968 in Los Angeles, much of it on location in the wider southern downtown area.
 Exteriors of the art deco Richfield Tower were shown in a few scenes shot shortly before its demolition in November of that year.
 Various college campus scenes, excluding the scene of the student meeting, were filmed on location at Contra Costa Community College in San Pablo, California.
 The production then moved to location shooting at Carefree, Arizona, near Phoenix and from there to Death Valley.
 The production rented a mansion in Carefree and built a replica of it on the lot of Southwestern Studio in Carefree for the special effect of blowing it up.
 Location shooting also took place in the Mojave Desert.

-Early film industry publicity reports said Antonioni would gather 10,000 extras in the desert for the filming of the lovemaking scene, but this never happened.
+Early film industry publicity reports said Antonioni would gather 10,000 extras in the desert to film the lovemaking scene, but this did not happen.
 The scene was filmed with dust-covered and highly choreographed actors from The Open Theatre.
 The United States Department of Justice investigated whether this violated the Mann Act, which forbade the taking of women across state lines for sexual purposes; however, no sex was filmed and no state lines were crossed, given that Death Valley is in California.
 State officials in Sacramento were also ready to charge Antonioni with "immoral conduct, prostitution or debauchery" if he staged an actual orgy.
 FBI officials investigated the film because of Antonioni's political views, and officials in Oakland, California, accused the director of staging a real riot for a scene early in the film.

 During filming, Antonioni was quoted as criticizing the U.S. film industry for financially wasteful production practices, which he found "almost immoral" compared to the more thrifty approach of Italian studios.

 Music

 Soundtrack

 The soundtrack to Zabriskie Point includes music from Pink Floyd, The Youngbloods, Kaleidoscope, Jerry Garcia, Patti Page, Grateful Dead, the Rolling Stones, and John Fahey.
-Roy Orbison wrote and sang the theme song, over the credits, called "So Young (Love Theme from "Zabriskie Point")".
+Roy Orbison wrote and sang the theme song, over the credits, called "So Young (Love Theme from Zabriskie Point)".